 For specific worries, such as money, housing, relationships there are local and national organisations that may be able to help you too.
 Ask your midwife or GP for details.

 Managing mental health problems can be difficult when you’re pregnant.
-Try to be confident that you are doing everything you can to take care of your baby.
+But try not to focus on the anxiety itself and focus on what you're doing to manage your symptoms.
+Be confident that you are doing everything you can to take care of your baby.

 Some mums expect to feel excited and happy throughout their pregnancy.
 Unfortunately this isn't always the case, but there are things you can do to take care of your mental health.